This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Antibiotics may be given through your IV during surgery to help prevent an infection.

 - Anesthesia is medicine to make you comfortable during the surgery.
 Healthcare providers will work with you to decide which anesthesia is best for you.

 - General anesthesia is used to keep you asleep and free from pain during surgery.
 Healthcare providers may give you anesthesia through your IV.
 You may breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 - Spinal (epidural) anesthesia is injected in the lower spine to numb the area where the surgery will be done.
 You will be awake during the surgery.
 You may still feel pressure or pushing during surgery.

 - Local anesthesia is injected into the area where the incision is made.
 It is used to numb the area and dull the pain.
-Your caregiver may also give you medicine to help you relax.
+Your healthcare provider may also give you medicine to help you relax.

 During your surgery:

 - After your scrotum and penis are shaved, a small incision will be made in your scrotum.
 Your testicle will be brought slightly outside your scrotum through the incision.
-This will make it safer and easier for your caregiver to perform the surgery.
-Your caregiver may also use a microscope to see the tissues better.
+This will make it safer and easier for your healthcare provider to perform the surgery.
+Your healthcare provider may also use a microscope to see the tissues better.
 He will open the membrane that covers your testicle and the spermatocele.
 He will carefully cut the spermatocele away from your testicle.
 The spermatocele will then be removed.